top of page

 The most common advice for people-pleasers sounds straightforward: learn to say no, set boundaries, put yourself first.

 But if you've tried this, you know what happens.
 You gear yourself up, you rehearse the words, you even manage to say them — and then the flood hits.
 Guilt.
 Anxiety.
 The urgent conviction that you've just damaged the relationship irreparably.
-Your body feels like you've done something dangerous, even when your rational mind knows you haven't.
+Your body feels like you've done something bad and dangerous, even when your rational mind knows you haven't.

 Willpower lives in your prefrontal cortex — the rational, planning part of your brain.
 It's powerful but energetically expensive to run.